OBAMANEXT/IP-35-Joint-Species-Distribution-Modeling-HMSC/README.md

 -
 abiotics_cop_keskmised.rds: abiotic covariates for the prediction grid; later merged with a mapping table.

 andmedvalja=readRDS("abiotics_cop_keskmised.rds")

-The script assumes you are using an rds file.
-Check "abiotics_cop_keskmised_example.csv" for an example table structure.

 bs1km_vs_cop.rds: mapping table providing grid coordinates and IDs